smaityumich/individual-fairness-testing/adult/README.md

 | `summary.py` | Calculates fairness metrics and lower bound, and store them in `../all_summary.out` file |
 | `utils.py` | Contains utility functions such as entropy and accuracy |

-A demo for single run for SenSR is presented in `demo.ipynb`.
+A demo for single run for SenSR and reduction is presented in `demo.ipynb`.